 If the compare and hardware averaging functions are disabled, a conversion complete event sets SC1n[COCO] and generates an ADC interrupt to wake the MCU from Wait mode if the respective ADC interrupt is enabled, that is, when SC1n[AIEN]=1.
 If the hardware averaging function is enabled, SC1n[COCO] will set, and generate an interrupt if enabled, when the selected number of conversions are completed.
-If the compare function is enabled, SC1n[COCO] will set, and generate an interrupt if enabled, SC1n[COCO] will set, and generate an interrupt if enabled, only if the compare conditions are met.
+If the compare function is enabled, SC1n[COCO] will set, and generate an interrupt if enabled, only if the compare conditions are met.
 If a single conversion is selected and the compare trigger is not met, the ADC will return to its idle state and cannot wake the MCU from Wait mode unless a new conversion is initiated by the hardware trigger.

-23.5.10 MCU Normal Stop mode operation
+24.5.10 MCU Normal Stop mode operation